nsrip-dd/cmemprof/README.md

 ### Usage

-Simply import this package and use the `cmemprof.Profiler` interface to start and stop profiling:
+Import this package and use the `cmemprof.Profiler` interface to start and stop
+profiling:

 ```go
 package main